IIA Lab Services is a premier provider of a full range of Conventional NDE (Non-Destructive Evaluation) services.

-Welds, castings, and parts used in high stress or high reliability environments utilize Radiographic Testing (Radiography or RT) to detect internal defects not apparent on the surface of the part.
+For welds, castings and parts used in high stress or high reliability environments, radiographic testing is a highly accurate method to detect internal defects not apparent on the surface of the part.
+Conventional radiography using gamma sources is a popular method of non-destructive testing in numerous industries due to its proven accuracy, cost effectiveness, high level of portability, and extreme flexibility.
 We perform x-ray/gamma ray/radar inspection – both film and digital – to MIL-SPEC, ANSI, ASTM and ASME specifications.
-Radiographic inspection is very accurate and sensitive to internal defects.
 This is often performed in conjunction with penetrant or magnetic particle inspection for surface coverage.
-IIA Lab Services can inspect practical thickness ranges up to 3.0” steel.
+IIA can inspect practical thickness ranges up to 3.0” steel.

 Talk To An Expert